-Most workplaces consider an injury that inhibits your ability to perform your job reasonably to be an appropriate need for sick leave.
-Supervisors usually prefer their employees to be working efficiently, rather than dragging out the length of an injury and working below capacity all the while.
+Most workplaces consider an injury that inhibits your ability to perform your job reasonably an appropriate need for sick leave.
+Supervisors usually prefer their employees to work efficiently rather than dragging out the length of an injury and working below capacity.

 Doctor's Note for Medical Appointment

 Some workplaces allow you to use sick days to attend doctor appointments.
-This healthy habit prepares you to maintain proper health and reduces your likelihood of needing sick leave in the future.
+This healthy habit prepares you to maintain proper health and reduces your likelihood of needing sick leave.

 Doctor's Note for Diagnosed Medical Condition